Jackiechanfans/Variantion-of-zipper-codes/README.md

 3. $n$ is divisible by $w$.

 ## License
-The codes in in this repository are under the MIT license as specified by the LICENSE file.
+The codes in this repository are under the MIT license as specified by the LICENSE file.

 ## Notes
 If you find these codes are useful, please cite these paper: